also known as Easter

 Jewish Calendar Month: not part of the traditional Jewish calendar

-Date: Varies; Resurrection Day is a moveable feast, always occurring on the first Sunday after the first full moon appearing after the vernal equinox (March 21)
+Date: Varies; Resurrection Day is a movable feast, always occurring on the first Sunday after the first full moon appearing after the vernal equinox (March 21)

 Duration: One day